Knights of round table

 In medieval times and even in more recent scholarship, it has been surmised that Camelot which was the place of King Arthur’s castle, was located where modern-day Winchester is.

-The table was initially dated to 15th century but more modern techniques put its date somewhere in the 13th century.
 Although an extraordinary table, researchers believe that the table was probably constructed during the reign of Edward I, who had a passion for King Arthur’s legends.
-One intriguing aspect of the table are the names inscribed on it.
+One intriguing aspect of the table is the names inscribed on it.

-Names inscribed on Winchester Round Table
+Names Inscribed on the Winchester Round Table

 The name of King Arthur and 24 other knights are found inscribed on the Winchester Round Table.